vitiral/artifact/src/cmd/data/tutorial.md

     `rst check` will help you narrow down where these are comming from.
  - hanging artifacts: if you've written a SPC but haven't linked it to a REQ, then you probably want to (otherwise what exactly are you specifying?).
-The same goes for tests that are not testing any specs.
+The same goes for tests that are not testing any specs or risks.

 > ### Exercise:
 > use `rst check` to find errors and fix them.
 Keep running `rst check` and